This section will cover different types of portal authentication for Microsoft Dynamics 365, including:

 When implementing authorization in portal depending on what users access the portal we can either create authorization roles in the portal or use the authorization roles in CRM.
 Here are some sample scenarios that help us on how to implement authorization in portal

-- If external users (non-CRM users) need to access the portal for example consider portal that deals with cases that have different users like where an admin has to see and perform operations on all data, a case manager can see only the related clients data, and perform operations only on the associated clients data, the logged in client can see, access only his/her data we have to create authorization roles in portal.
+- If external users (non-Dynamics 365 users) need to access the portal for example consider portal that deals with cases that have different users like where an admin has to see and perform operations on all data, a case manager can see only the related clients data, and perform operations only on the associated clients data, the logged in client can see, access only his/her data we have to create authorization roles in portal.

 Care should be taken to identify where the business logic of a portal will live.
-While it can be useful to enforce business rules on entities in CRM, it might not be the best fit for users who are accessing a custom application.
+While it can be useful to enforce business rules on entities in Dynamics 365, it might not be the best fit for users who are accessing a custom application.
 Client side validation allows for some checking to occur without resources being utilized from the server.
 This not only has a positive impact on the utilization of your server’s resources, but it also creates a better user experience because of the speed with which responses are generated.
-Server side validation or error checking can improve the user experience by handling things like a loss of connection to CRM or data as well as things like duplication of records.
+Server side validation or error checking can improve the user experience by handling things like a loss of connection to Dynamics 365 or data as well as things like duplication of records.
 Server side validation is usually more intensive from the server’s perspective but allows for portals to handle lower level exception handling.

 Here are some guidelines to help make decisions on which portal authentication you should use: